Kyanoxia/Kyanoxia/README.md

 ### 🚀 About Me

 - 🖥️ **Front-end hobbyist** (not my day job!)
-- 🚗 Employed at **Ford** in a non-tech role
 - 🧑‍💻 Building things with **Astro**, **TypeScript**, and **NodeJS**
-- 🎨 Creating 3D art & 🎵 sound design in my free time
+- 🎨 Creating 3D art & music in my free time

 ---